KING CAT COMICS | OTHER PUBLICATIONS | BUTTONS & T-SHIRTS | HOW TO ORDER

 name_date_large

-King-Cat Rent Sale: Help an old cartoonist pay his bills!
 Some of you may know that although I don’t sell my original artwork pages from King-Cat, I do happily do commissioned work for people: Anything from portraits to landscapes to wedding invitations, you name it!
 I also regularly make customized hand-drawn reproductions of King-Cat pages upon request.

 For some examples please see: